 It seems like everyone has their own blog today.
 Creatives, entrepreneurs, college students, moms… everybody blogs.
 It might seem like something complicated, and while sometimes it is, blogging is actually not that hard.
 Everybody and their mother can start their own blog, and so can you!
+I’ve received several questions and emails about starting your own blog and how I run mine.
 This step-by-step guide will help you walk through the process of creating your own self-hosted blog!

 Before we start, I want to be honest: if you take blogging seriously, I would definitely consider getting a self-hosted blog.
 Sure, there are many free platforms like wordpress.com and blogger where you can easily set up a blog in a couple of clicks, but did you know that these platforms own your content?
 That’s right, the posts you spend hours creating are actually not yours, and the owners can do whatever they want with it.